SAMtoBAM/fusemblr/README.md

 # fusembly
 fusembly is a pipeline wrapper designed for the assembly of complex genomes using nanopore reads and paired-end illumina

+Fusembly was designed for the Fusarium consortium assembly project (hence the name) in order to improve the automated steps during genome assembly